dataspread/dataspread-web/README.md

 * [PostgreSQL][posrgres] >= 9.5
 * [PostgreSQL JDBC driver][jdbc] - 9.4.1208
 * [Apache Tomcat][tomcat] >= 8.5.4
+* [Apache Maven][maven] >= 3.5.0

 ### Building Instructions (To generate a war file)

 1. Clone the DataSpread repository.
 Alternatively, you can download the source as a zip or tar.gz.

-2. Use Ant to build the `war` file using the following command.
-After the build completes the war is available at `out/artifacts/DataSpread_war`.
+2. Use maven to build the `war` file using the following command.
+After the build completes the war is available at `webapp/target/DataSpread.war`.

 	```
-	ant
+	mvn clean install
 	```

 ### Deploying DataSpread locally.